letsencrypt/website/content/en/post/2026-03-17-acme-renewal-information-ari.md

 }
 ```

 Shopify's certificate management system uses the [acme-client](https://github.com/unixcharles/acme-client) Ruby gem originally authored by another Shopify employee.
-Despite Let's Encrypt enabling support for ARI in their official software, the Ruby gem did not yet support this feature.
+A growing number of ACME clients, including [certbot](https://certbot.eff.org/), have enabled support for ARI, but the Ruby gem did not yet support this feature.
 Rather than building a custom solution, we decided to enable support for the ARI extension directly in the client.

 Let's Encrypt's [guide to integrating ARI](/2024/04/25/guide-to-integrating-ari-into-existing-acme-clients) provided the necessary roadmap, and the implementation was completed with [one PR](https://github.com/unixcharles/acme-client/pull/257).
 This contribution means that not only Shopify, but also the wider Ruby community, can benefit from the ARI extension.